kyagrd/hs-picalc-unbound-example/README.md

 # hs-picalc-unbound-example

-TODO say something about quasi branch

-This program implements quasi-open bisimiulation of the pi-calculus processes with mismatch and automatic generation of their disginguishing formulae in the modal logic FM.
+This program implements quasi-open bisimiulation of the pi-calculus processes with mismatch and automatic generation of their disginguishing formulae in an intuitionistic varient of the modal logic FM.
 Make sure that you have switch to `quasi` branch of the repositroy because it is not the main branch.

 ## To build the project